 He is the Rider class servant of Shirou Kotomine.
 Achilles is frequently seen smiling in a carefree manner.

-Although he is a servant, he will not obey his master if he deems the order to be against his principals, aside from that he also does not think highly of anyone related to the kings, so we could say that he has a will of his own.
+Although he is a servant, he will not obey his master if he deems the order to be against his principles, aside from that he also does not think highly of anyone related to the kings, so we could say that he has a will of his own.

-Other roles Furukawa got were in the movie Fairy Tail Movie 2: Dragon Cry as King Animus, a once gentle man who is now vicious and harsh, punishing everyone who defies his authority, and Takeru Yamato in Monster Strike 2 Episode 0.
+Other roles Furukawa got were in the movie Fairy Tail Movie 2: Dragon Cry as King Animus, a once gentleman who is now vicious and harsh, punishing everyone who defies his authority, and Takeru Yamato in Monster Strike 2 Episode 0.

-The anime will have several groups featured in, namely SolidS, Quell, Growth and among them there’s also SOARA.
+The anime will have several groups featured in, namely SolidS, Quell, Growth and among them, there’s also SOARA.
 Furukawa has been the voice of Soushi Kagurazaka since 2016.

 Kagurazaka is one of the members of SOARA, a seiyuu unit.
 His character is once again the “older brother type” or the “caring type” seeing as he takes care of the rest of the group’s members.

 As many other seiyuu, Furukawa has quite a few radio shows he has either hosted or been invited to.

 For those who are fans of the seiyuu, you’ll know that whenever and wherever he goes to Furukawa just brightens up the mood and makes one laugh so much that chances are that you’ll end up cramping.

 From 2013 to 2014 the seiyuu hosted GOLDEN TIME‘s radio show, however, he didn’t stop there as he has also hosted a radio show with Yusuke Kobayashi – the seiyuu who voiced Arslan – called Yuke to Mabo.

 In 2016, Makoto Furukawa started co-hosting Nandemo Hero!
 Yukke To Mabo with fellow male seiyuu, Yusuke Kobayashi.